pydanny/pydanny.github.com/posts/2012-04-5-choosing-a-new-blog-engine.rst

 Why a new blog engine?
 ======================

 On my `old blog`_, I had been having issues with Blogger for some time.
 The WYSIWYG text editor was annoying in that it produced wonky HTML, so I had to hand craft the posts.
 Which meant I often wrote the HTML formatted copy in a text editor and then copy/pasted it into the browser.
 A few times this blew up and I really wished I had version controlled back ups.
 Adding code examples was problematic, even with a stylesheet helpfully provided by Google.
-Finally, some of the changes to the blog engine itself was worrying me, so I started looking for alternatives.
+Finally, some of the changes to the blog engine itself were beginning to worry me, so I started looking for alternatives.

 After my fiancee, Audrey Roy, moved her blog_ to `https://github.com/mojombo/jekyll`_, the static file hosting seemed so awesome I was impressed enough to `give Jekyll a try`_.
 Why did Jekyll and static file hosting interest me so much?